minmmwin/DataCamp-Data-Analyst-in-Power-BI/README.md

    - Apply logarithmic and square root transformations on numerical columns, round numerical data, and extract month and week names from date columns

 My statement of Accomplishment can be found in the following link: (https://www.datacamp.com/completed/statement-of-accomplishment/course/303301fb89c741baa90a98a4f24f5d5334eb59a8)

+Course 6: Data Transformation in Power BI
+1. Reshaping Data
+   -  Restructure and reshape data in Power BI
+   -  Stitch together data in different ways from various sources to enrich analytical capabilities

+My statement of Accomplishment can be found in the following link: ()